Team Building and Experiential Learning

 When selecting a Team Building event, your desired outcome should be reinforced throughout the activity.
-Clients that want more serious learning from their team building often ask us about the relevance of “experiential activities.”
-They want to know that the activities we provide will satisfy their need for something active but are increasingly concerned about whether they will achieve their learning outcomes
+Furthermore, clients that want more serious learning from their team building often ask us about the relevance of “experiential activities.”
+That is. they want to know that the activities we provide will satisfy their need for something active but are increasingly concerned about whether they will achieve their learning outcomes

 Unfortunately, many companies provide team-building experiences that fall short of delivering the central message.
 In addition, our leading universities provide corporate training in a traditional “lecture” style, using bland power point that attract low involvement levels.
-It is no surprise that people are wondering where Experiential Learning fits in or whether it is relevant and ‘real.’
+Therefore, it is no surprise that people are wondering where Experiential Learning fits in or whether it is relevant and ‘real.’

-The key question any activity seeker should ask is whether the key message resonates through the team building activities.
+So, the key question any activity seeker should ask is whether the key message resonates through the team building activities.